brianrainey/.dotfiles/README.md

 # Linux Desktop Setup

-## Install Debian without a desktop.
+## Install Debian with no desktop.

 ## Create User: